-HCQ Increases the Size of the Lysosomal Compartment.
-Although the model captures early time point in vitro PK (<1 hour) of HCQ, as well as variabilities in influential model parameters along the pH gradient, it fails to capture later time points, as the simulation suggests the system reaches equilibrium when the observed concentrations actually continue to gradually increase out to 24 hours (Fig. 2C).
-Recent reports suggest that many weakly basic lipophilic compounds, including CQ, activate lysosomal biogenesis by activating TFEB (Lu et al., 2017; Zhitomirsky et al., 2018; Zhao et al., 2020), which ultimately increases the lysosomal volume fraction of treated cells and should allow them to sequester even more drug than their original baseline (Ruzickova et al., 2019).
+HCQ Increases the Size of the Lysosomal Compartment

+While the model captures early timepoint in vitro PK (<1hr) of HCQ, as well as variabilities in influential model parameters along the pH gradient, it fails to capture later timepoints as the simulation suggests the system reaches equilibrium when the observed concentrations actually continue to gradually increase out to 24 hours (Fig. 2C).
+Recent reports suggest that many weakly basic lipophilic compounds, including CQ, activate lysosomal biogenesis by activating the transcription factor EB (TFEB) (Lu et al., 2017; Zhitomirsky et al., 2018; Zhao et al., 2020), which ultimately increases the lysosomal volume fraction of treated cells and should allow them to sequester even more drug than their original baseline (Ruzickova et al., 2019).
 CQ has been observed to activate TFEB and increase lysosomal content of the cell, so we investigated the capability of HCQ to do the same.
-Treatment of all four hBCs with either HCQ for 24 hours or TFEB activator Torin1 for 16 hours caused a significant increase in TFEB activity in the nucleus (Fig. 3A), suggesting it is released from the lysosome and translocated to the nucleus after HCQ treatment.
-In addition, gene microarray data on all four cell lines treated with HCQ or vehicle for 24 hours showed a significant enrichment in expression of the TFEB-associated direct targets in lysosomal function (Fig. 3B) as characterized by the Ballabio group (Palmieri et al., 2011).
-Treatment of all four cell lines with HCQ or Torin1 caused an increase in the relative volume of the lysosome compartment.
-MCF7 cells had the most visually distinct increase in lysosomal burden with both drugs (Fig. 3D).
-Quantitation of the increase in lysosomepositive area per nuclei suggests a relative increase of 1.59- to 14.93-fold (average 5.90-fold) in the cell lines with 24-hour treatment with HCQ and a 2.25- to 10.7-fold (average 5.55fold) increase with Torin1 (Fig. 3C).
-This increase in lysosomal burden by HCQ may have some contribution independent of TFEB as well, as CQ has been shown to induce swelling in lysosomes at higher doses, which is visually apparent in images comparing Torin1 increase in lysosomal burden versus HCQ increase in lysosomal burden in MCF7 (Fig. 3D) and the other three cell lines (Supplemental Fig. 4).
-To further investigate lysosomal swelling by HCQ, we transfected MDA-MB-468, T47D, and MCF7 cells with a GFP baculovirus for lysosomal associated membrane protein 1, as it more clearly defines the membranes of individual lysosomes, and we imaged cells after treatment with 10 μM HCQ for 24 hours.
+Treatment of all 4 hBCs with either HCQ for 24 hours or TFEB-activator Torin1 for 16 hours, caused a significant increase in TFEB activity in the nucleus (Fig. 3A), suggesting it is released from the lysosome and translocated to the nucleus after HCQ treatment.
+In addition, gene microarray data on all 4 cell lines treated with HCQ or vehicle for 24 hours showed a significant enrichment in expression of the TFEB-associated direct targets in lysosomal function (Fig. 3B) as characterized by the Ballabio group (Palmieri et al., 2011).
+Treatment of all 4 cell lines with HCQ or Torin1 caused an increase in the relative volume of the lysosome compartment.
+MCF7 cells had the most visually-distinct increase in lysosomal burden with both drugs (Fig. 3D).
+Quantitation of the increase in lysosome-positive area per nuclei suggests a relative increase in 1.59 to 14.93-fold (average 5.90-fold) in the cell lines with 24 hour treatment with HCQ, or Torin1 caused a 2.25 to 10.7-fold (average 5.55-fold) (Fig. 3C).
+This increase in lysosomal burden by HCQ may have some contribution independent of TFEB as well, as CQ has been shown to induce swelling in lysosomes at higher doses, which is visually apparent in images comparing Torin1 increase in lysosomal burden versus HCQ increase in lysosomal burden in MCF7 (Fig. 3D), and the other 3 cell lines (Supplemental Figure 4).
+To further investigate lysosomal swelling by HCQ we transfected MDA-MB-468, T47D, and MCF7 cells with a GFP baculovirus for lysosomal associated membrane protein 1, LAMP-1, as it more clearly defines the membranes of individual lysosomes, and imaged cells after treatment with 10μM HCQ for 24 hours.
 MDA-MB-231 cells would not express the virus and were omitted from this experiment.
-In the three cell lines, we observed a dramatic increase in size of some lysosomes after HCQ exposure (Supplemental Fig. 5).
+In the 3 cell lines we observed a dramatic increase in size of some lysosomes after HCQ exposure (Supplemental Figure 5).